Cadair Idris: Ascent

 There are three main trails that lead to the top of Cadair Idris.
 The summit, which is covered in scree, is marked by a trig point.
 There is also a low-standing stone shelter with a roof.

 Pony Path

 The Pony Path (Welsh: Llwybr Pilin Pwn), which begins in the north from either Dolgellau or the Mawddach estuary, is the easiest but the longest of the main trails.
 Its length from the mountain's base is 6 km with a 727 m climb.

 Fox's Path

-The Fox's Path (Welsh: Llwybr Madyn),This is the most direct way to the summit as the trail leads straight up the northern face.
+The Fox's Path (Welsh: Llwybr Madyn), is the most direct way to the summit as the trail leads straight up the northern face.
 The 3.8 km ascent involves a climb up a 310 m cliff-scree face.
 However, this part of the Fox's Path has been heavily eroded in recent years making the descent dangerous.

 Minffordd Path

 The Minffordd Path (Welsh: Llwybr Minffordd) starts on the southern side of the mountain near the glacial Tal-y-llyn Lake.
 Hikers using this ascent climb past Llyn Cau and along the rim of Craig Cau (rockwall) to Penygadair.
 Its length is 4.4 km and involves two climbs of over 300 m.